zackify/reactview/Readme.md

     reactview component.jsx

-It'll automagically compile it using webpack and babel, then throw up a server where you can view your component.
+It'll automagically compile it using webpack and babel, then start a server and open your browser.
+Optionally, you can specify the port as the second argument: `reactview component.jsx 8000`

 ###Example